rikulo/rikulo-docs/Getting_Started/Hello_World.md

 ###Start up your activity

 The `main` method is Dart's entry point.
-All you need to do is to start up your activity by instantiating it and invoking the `run` method as shown above.
+All you need to do is to start up your activity by instantiating it and invoking the `run` method.

+    new HelloWorld().run();

 ###Handle Events

 The view will notify the application about the user's interaction with events.
-You can listen and handle the events with the `on` method.
+You can listen and handle the events with the `on` property of [View](http://rikulo.org/api/_/view/View.html).
 For example, we can rewrite the "Hello World" application to change the greeting message when the user touches it as follows.

     welcome.on.click.add((event) {
       welcome.text = "Welcome to Rikulo.";